-Our products contain no yeast, corn, soy, rice, or sugar.
+Our products contain no corn, soy, or rice.
 Although we produce no products containing these ingredients, we do not prohibit employees from bringing foods containing these ingredients into our facility for their personal consumption in the employee lounge.

 Our Cinnamon Raisin Bagels and Vermont Country Rolls are the only products that do not contain dairy.
 Those products that are dairy-free are clearly labeled as such on the product packaging with red banners.
 We take great care in the production of our dairy-free products to prevent contamination.

-We routinely have our products tested by an independent, third party laboratory for the presence of gluten and casein (for the dairy free products.)
-Our products are tested by Bia Diagnostics Laboratory in Burlington, VT, which also does the testing for the Gluten Intolerance Group certification and the Gluten Free Certification Organization certification.
+Although all our products are produced in our own, dedicated gluten-free facility, we routinely have our finished products tested by an independent, third party laboratory for the presence of gluten and casein (for the dairy free products).
+We use Bia Diagnostics Laboratory in Burlington, VT, which also does the testing for the Gluten Intolerance Group certification and the Gluten Free Certification Organization certification.
 We test for the presence of gluten using the R5 ELISA Sandwich Assay, which has been validated by the Prolamin Working Group of the Codex Alimentarius Commission.
 This assay is the most sensitive available and tests for the presence of gluten to 5ppm.